PavanRangani/docs/docs/prd/banking/banking.md

     - SLOA
       - If banking account is linked to any funding account as a `SLOA`, shows `✔` otherwise shows `-`.
   - Sorting order: Records are sorted on alphabetical order of Name.
+- For `Funding Account` type, shows funding accounts details in table
+  - Column
+    - Type
+      - Shows the type of account like `Check Writing`, `MoneyLink`, `SLOA-Wire`, `SLOA-MoneyLink`, `SLOA-Journal`.
+      - Shows `SLOA` for pulled funding accounts.
+    - Bank/Fund
+      - If Account has Bank, shows that Bank name.
+      - If the funding account of the such entity is added in any Wire Instructions of the Fund and SLOA is true, shows that fund name.
+      - If bank/fund name is too long, shows it in multiline.
+    - Account Nickname
+      - If funding account has Account nickname, shows that nickname otherwise shows `-`.
+      - If account nickname is too long, show it in multiline.
+  - Sorting order: Check Writing is shown first, MoneyLink is shown second and SLOAs are shown third.
+SLOAs are sorted in alphabetical order of Bank/Fund.
 - `Bill Pay` & `Custody` section is applicable only for Credit Card, Checking & Savings type bank account.

 #### UI Requirements